The interview

 What is your profession:

-I am a physiotherapist, PhD student and associated professor at Babeș-Bolyai University, at Physical Education and Sport Faculty, Physiotherapy Department.
+I am a physiotherapist, PhD student, and associated professor at Babeș-Bolyai University, at the Physical Education and Sport Faculty, Physiotherapy Department.

 How is the rehabilitation treatment of spine diseases managed in your country?

-In Romania, there are few ways that public health address spine diseases rehabilitation.
+In Romania, there are few ways that public health addresses spine disease rehabilitation.
 There is a public hospital that diagnoses the pathology, and then there are 3 ways that people can follow:

-- Public rehabilitation hospitals that are using a 2 weeks protocol to rehabilitate any pathology.
+• Public rehabilitation hospitals that are using a 2-week protocol to rehabilitate any pathology.

 In all ways, in most cases, the pathology is treated with a multidisciplinary approach, based on the institution's capabilities.

-The orthopaedic doctor or a pediatric doctor usually diagnoses a child with scoliosis after the X-ray.
-After that, some of them recommend a brace, some of them recommend physiotherapy, some of them recommend both, but some of them ignore the pathology.
+The orthopaedic doctor or a paediatric doctor usually diagnoses a child with scoliosis after the X-ray.
+After that, some of them recommend a brace, some of them recommend physiotherapy, and some of them recommend both, but some of them ignore the pathology.

-When patients get in touch with physiotherapy they usually are trained in a specific therapy for scoliosis approach (like Schroth), but there are still therapists who are approaching scoliosis in a 2 dimension way.
+When patients get in touch with physiotherapy, they are usually trained in a specific therapy for scoliosis (like Schroth), but there are still therapists who are approaching scoliosis in a two-dimensional way.

 There is no screening at a national level, so the children reach the physician too late when they discover a hump or some asymmetry at the trunk level.
-In Romania surgical approach to scoliosis is made, but only after 50 or more degrees.
+In Romania, a surgical approach to scoliosis is taken, but only after 50 or more degrees.

 What would you like to improve on the clinical practice currently followed in your country?

-I would really like that all the medical staff to start working based on evidence.
-In Romania, we lack evidence-based medicine and we should start focusing on that.
+I would really like all the medical staff to start working based on evidence.
+In Romania, we lack evidence-based medicine, and we should start focusing on that.

 For me, the evidence-based work policy is what I hope I can bring to my colleagues and even to patients.
-If everyone works based on the evidence then we have a common knowledge not just what we believe without any proof.
-Busting myth as ”I can cure scoliosis” is one of my main goals and this course really gave me a lot of proof that I can use against traditional beliefs about scoliosis.
+If everyone works based on the evidence, then we have common knowledge, not just what we believe without any proof.
+Busting the myth that ”I can cure scoliosis” is one of my main goals, and this course really gave me a lot of proof that I can use against traditional beliefs about scoliosis.
 In Romania, we have a lot more ahead in terms of actual knowledge about scoliosis.
-The one that benefits the most after our practice is our patients.
+The ones that benefit the most from our practice are our patients.
 We need to know more for a better medical future.